atiweb/TJSONDatasetAdapter/README.md

 Credits to:<br>
 https://chapmanworld.com/2017/07/07/encode-json-to-a-firedac-memory-table-without-rest-request/ <br>
 https://github.com/chapmanworld
+<br><br>

-So how do I use it?
+So how do I use it?<br>

-Having installed the component, it should appear on your component palette under the “REST Client” category.
+Having installed the component, it should appear on your component palette under the “REST Client” category.<br>
-Here are some instructions for building a sample application for it:
+Here are some instructions for building a sample application for it:<br><br>

-Create a new application (VCL or FMX).
+Create a new application (VCL or FMX).<br>
-(note, you may need to set your project path to include the location of jsonadapter.pas if you did not configure this during installation).
+(note, you may need to set your project path to include the location of jsonadapter.pas if you did not configure this during installation).<br>
-Drop a TFDMemTable onto your form.
+Drop a TFDMemTable onto your form.<br>
-Drop a TJSONDatasetAdapter adapter onto your form
+Drop a TJSONDatasetAdapter adapter onto your form<br>
-Drop a TStringGrid onto your form.
+Drop a TStringGrid onto your form.<br>
-Set the JSONDatasetAdapter1.Dataset property to FDMemTable1
+Set the JSONDatasetAdapter1.Dataset property to FDMemTable1<br>
-Set the JSONDatasetAdapter1.JSON property to some JSON data (see example data below).
+Set the JSONDatasetAdapter1.JSON property to some JSON data (see example data below).<br>
-Use live bindings to bind your FDMemTable1 component to the string grid.
+Use live bindings to bind your FDMemTable1 component to the string grid.<br>

+<br><br><br>

 Repo created after fix somes issues in the original code:<br>
 That was:<br>